Mall Scavenger Hunt Ideas: 40+ Games & Activities for Shoppers

 Q: How do we prevent cheating?

 A: Use Seekr Games to capture photos in real-time with GPS verification.
 Require selfies with store staff or landmarks.
-Make tasks clear and specific.
+Make tasks clear and specific so they can't be faked.

 Q: Can we use Seekr Games for mall scavenger hunts?

 A: Yes!
 Seekr Games is perfect for mall hunts.
 You can create custom challenges, set time limits, capture and validate photos, keep score automatically, and share results with participants.
-Create your hunt in minutes using our templates.
+Create your hunt in minutes using our templates or design a completely custom experience.

 Q: What's a good time limit?

 A: 1.5-2 hours is ideal for most groups.
-Shorter for kids, longer for adults who want to explore and visit stores.
+Shorter for kids (60-90 min), longer for adults who want to explore and visit stores (2-3 hours).
+Consider the physical location size.

 Q: Can we include store purchases as tasks?